processapi/process-api/components/activity-state/README.md

 - `success`: Indicates that the activity was successful.
 - `error`: Indicates that there was an error in the activity.

+## Accessibility

+The `ActivityState` component uses ARIA attributes to ensure accessibility:

+- `role="status"`: Indicates the live region where updates are announced.
+- `aria-live="polite"`: Ensures updates are announced politely.

 ## Example

 Here is a complete example of how to use the `ActivityState` component: